open-contracts/protocol/PROTOCOL.md

 # The Protocol

 We proceed to dive into the inner workings of the protocol for a more technical audience.
 The following figure provides an overview of the protocol, which will be explained by the remaining document in more detail.
-The oracle and registry providers are customers of the cloud provider, who rent an enclave-capable cloud instance from them, install our open-source code and let it participate in the protocol. `Contract.sol` is the Solidty part of the Open Contract, executed on the Ethereum blockchain. `Oracle.py` is the python script (and its dependencies), which is executed by the Oracle enclave and describes the logic by which it requests data from some website, and computes the results.
-The results are initially submitted to the `OpenContractsHub.sol`, the core contract of our protocol, which verifies that the results were computed by a authentic Oracle enclave, by checking that the Oracle enclave was able to prove its authenticity to the Registry enclave.
-The  `OpenContractsHub.sol` also verifies that the user reimburses the enclave providers via the $OPN token, while burning a small share of $OPN at every transaction.

 ```ascii
              TLS-over-TLS